The Ledge

 Her billboard-self wears a now-unrecognizable expression and a set of fake piercings matching a bright and tattered ensemble as she queens over a skyline under an orange sun in a yellower orange sky; party lights are aglow on the skyscrapers that fall under the dark shadow of her girdled snatch.
 Her smiling profile looks east toward the rising sun, and she knows in reality there is a casino in that direction.
 At least there's a connection to the real world.

 She has no recollection doing the shoot, other than of receiving payment for it sometime later.
 She goes thankfully undetected by the teenagers in the tense crossing and rounds the corner while trying to recall the contents of her inner life during that time.
 It was ages ago, in a much earlier stage of nymphic reverie.
-She was entranced, full of parties, plans, a playlist of songs, moods, and loves whose echoes still scaffold her inner world.
-She remembers the feeling that they were consciously communally weaving a story, to which she was largely then just a witness, a fleeting butterfly.
+She was entranced, full of parties, plans, a playlist of songs, moods, and loves that still scaffold her inner world.
+She remembers the feeling that they were consciously communally weaving a story, in which she was largely then just a fleeting butterfly.

 She turns a corner and enters another, blander office.